-We have been to the Harry Potter Studio Tour in the UK but nothing can prepare you for the scale and attention to detail that you experience at the Wizarding World of Harry Potter.
-Even if you are not a Harry Potter fan it would be very difficult not to be impressed by this amazing world, it really feels as though you have been transported into the Harry Potter movies.
+The Harry Potter Studio Tour in the UK is impressive but nothing can prepare you for the scale and attention to detail that you experience at the Wizarding World of Harry Potter in Universal Orlando.
+Even if you are not a Harry Potter fan it would be very difficult not to be impressed by this amazing world that has been created, it really feels as though you have been transported into the Harry Potter movies.

 To make your visit even more magical here are 25 things to look out for and do during your next visit to Hogsmeade (Universal’s Island of Adventures) and Diagon Alley (Universal Studios) at the Wizarding World of Harry Potter.

-Visit the red telephone box outside Leicester Square station, dial 62442 (MAGIC) and you can speak to the ministry of magic.
+Visit the red telephone box outside Leicester Square station, dial 62442 (MAGIC) and you can speak to the actual Ministry of Magic.

 When in London before going to Diagon Alley, look at the upstairs windows of 12 Grimmauld Place.
 Kreacher can be seen peaking out from behind the net curtains.